 At The End Of The Day

-Epcot ends its day with IllumiNations: Reflections of Earth, a fireworks display set around the World Showcase Lagoon, with a giant floating globe and lasers.
+Epcot ends its day with IllumiNations: Reflections of Earth.
+This is a fireworks display set on the lagoon, with a giant floating globe and lasers.
 Check your park guide for times as the time for IllumiNations may change if special events are taking place.

 So there you have it, that is why I love Epcot so much.
 Have you been and do you love it or hate it?